-6.2 Raw Water: Data and Discussion
+5.2 Raw Water: Data and Discussion

-Table 6.1 shows water usage year to date usage as well as usage for July 2019.
+Table 5.1 shows water usage year to date usage as well as usage for July 2019.
+Less water was used during August compared to previous months in 2019.
+This is due to a reduction in production at the mine, paste fill and milling operations.
 Due to the ongoing and severe drought conditions, Endeavor has commenced a program to source water from other potential sources.

-Table 6.1: Raw Water Use for July 2019
+Table 5.1 Raw Water Use for August 2019